boseongyun/Check_My_Sample_Work/README.md

 * HW07: Exploratory Data Analysis (EDA) and Regressions
 * HW06: Text Analysis using MTurk Surveys
 * Program Evalaution: Program Evaluation

+**Please feel free to contact me if you would like to have access to the data used for Program Evaluation**